 Something is Different Today

-My class periods have always been about 40-45 minutes and we were able to get through all of the demonstrations every period.
+My class periods were about 40-45 minutes and we were able to get through all of the demonstrations every period.
 Below are the demonstrations we used.
-Some of them cost money to setup, but obviously you can substitute in any of your favorite demonstrations.
-The science department was able to help us fund some of the costs, but we did spend some of our own money also
+Some of them cost money to set up, but obviously you can substitute in any of your favorite demonstrations.
+The science department was able to help us fund some of the costs, but we did spend some of our own money.

 The transition from demo to demo should be fluid.
 Think about a street magician.
 You don’t want any downtime between the demos, because students will quickly lose interest.
-We were able to do this using 3 science teachers and we just rotated who featured each of the demonstrations.
-One year I was able to have two students help me out with the demos all day long.
-Your mileage may vary depending on the buy in from your administration.
+We were able to do this using three science teachers – we just rotated who featured each of the demonstrations.
+One year, I was able to have two students help me out with the demos all day long.
+Your mileage may vary depending on the buy-in from your administration.

 Demo #1 – Wine Glass Pendulum